-Shortly after arriving in Washington, Rose found a job working part-time for the U.S. Postal Service.
-But between the government shut-down and February’s snowstorms, she went over two months without a full paycheck.
+Shortly after arriving in Washington, Rose found a part-time job for the U.S. Postal Service.
+But between the government shutdown and February’s snowstorms, she went over two months without a full paycheck.
 Unable to rent an apartment because of the debt she took on to flee her abuser, Rose and her two children bounced between family, hotels, and her car.
 They were homeless in winter.

 Stress, exhaustion, and worry replaced the initial relief Rose felt after putting 2,000 miles between her abuser and the kids.
 But what hurt Rose the most was watching her children face the ongoing impact of domestic violence combined with the new trauma of homelessness.
 Rose’s children struggled with their emotions at school and the lack of stability she longed to give them.

 Rose reached out to LifeWire.
 With the help of her LifeWire housing advocate, Rose overcame her difficult rental history and limited income.
 After five months of wintertime homelessness, the family finally moved into an apartment of their own.

 With a stable and safe roof over their heads and the support of LifeWire advocates, Rose and her children are healing and planning for their future.
 Rose is working on career development and the children are thriving in their new home and schools.